keyvank/tsp/src/1-build.md

                     curr = b
                 elif b != curr:
                     return UNK
-        return curr
+        return curr if curr != FREE else self._assume

     def put(self, gate, value):
         self.values[gate] = value
+        self.value = self.get()
 ```

-Here on lines 13 and 18 we are also defining two static methods `zero()` and `one()` that return wires that are connected to the positive or negative poles of a battery.
+We are also defining two static methods `zero()` and `one()` that return wires that are connected to the positive or negative poles of a battery.
+Also, sometimes (Specifically in circuits containing feedback-loops and recursions, it's necessary to assume a wire already has some value to converge to a solution, thus we have designed an `assume()` function to set a assumed value for a wire, in case no gates have drived value into it).

 ## Magical switch